Do I Even Care About Hiding My Ostomy with Clothes?

 sthorough

 My scar isn't deep but it's really long.
-Swarovski makes some gorgeous crystals that we could glue all along the length of our scars so that when we drop our drawers to people who give us grief (as Moonshine advised in another thread) they'd be decorative!
+Swarovski makes some gorgeous crystals that we could glue all along the length of our scars so that when we drop our drawers to people who give us grief (as moonshine advised in another thread) they'd be decorative!

 moonshine

-I like that idea - I would think of piercing my scar as some door belly buttons, but I am afraid of infections as sepsis is the reason they took out such a big chunk of necrotic tissue.
+I like that idea - I would think of piercing my scar as some do belly buttons, but I am afraid of infections as sepsis is the reason they took out such a big chunk of necrotic tissue.

 ileoscohelp